WGRF

 A recent article about the 1640 church trial of Richard Waite, a Boston tailor, caught my interest when there was a mention of a woman who was referred to only as "Judith at the Island" (James F. Cooper Jr., "The Confessions and Trial of Richard Wayte, Boston, 1640," William and Mary Quarterly, hereafter Wm. & Mary Quart., 3d ser., 44|1987|:310-32."
 [Note: I highly recommend this article as well.]

-This was quite striking because the phrase "at the Island" was commonly understood in New England in 1640 to mean Aquidneck Island, i.e., the "Island of Rhode Island". ...The two towns then comprised by Aquidneck Island Portsmouth and Newport probably had fewer than five hundred people in 1640. ...Of all the known people living on that island, there was only one person there in 1640 with the first name Judith.
+This was quite striking because the phrase "at the Island" was commonly understood in New England in 1640 to mean Aquidneck Island, or the "Island of Rhode Island". ...The two towns then comprised by Aquidneck Island Portsmouth and Newport probably had fewer than five hundred people in 1640. ...Of all the known people living on that island, there was only one person there in 1640 with the first name Judith.
 She was Judith (---) Fisher, the wife of Edward Fisher.
 Following the basic assumption that the Judith mentioned in the trial at Boston was the same person who married Edward Fisher of Portsmouth, R.I. a great many other facts seemed to fall into place.

 The author goes on to show that "Judith at the Island" had earlier been in Boston, associated with Richard Waite.
 While many people in Boston were named Judith, only one was a known follower of Anne Hutchinson and had been charged by colonial authorities with antinomianism.
 She was Judith Smith or "Judye Smith", maid-servant to Edward Hutchinson.
 Judith Smith's expulsion from the Boston church occurred less than three weeks after Anne herself had been thrown out.